-Four liquid chromatography electrospray ionization, or LC-ESI, mass spectrometry systems are operated by the facility for proteomics analyses.
-The first is a ThermoScientific nanoEasy1200 liquid chromatography instrument connected to an Orbitrap Eclipse w/FAIMS mass spectrometer.
-The second is a ThermoScientific nanoEasy 1000 liquid chromatography instrument connected to an Orbitrap Fusion with ETD mass spectrometer.
-The third is a ThermoScientific nanoEasy 1000 liquid chromatography instrument connected to an Orbitrap Elite with ETD mass spectrometer.
-The fourth is an Eksigent NanoLC-2D liquid chromatography instrument connected to a ThermoScientific TSQ Vantage mass spectrometer.
-All of the systems are automated for use 24 hours per day, seven days per week, and the HPLCs are configured for flow rates of less than 500 nanoliters per minute and use columns that are less than 100 microns in internal diameter.
-The detection limits for peptides is less than 200 attomoles for all systems.
-With the exception of the TSQ Vantage, these systems are primarily used for identifying proteins, characterizing post-translational modifications on proteins and peptides, and global quantitative experiments (SILAC, iTRAQ and TMT).
-The TSQ Vantage is used for highly selective (targeted) and highly sensitive qualitative and quantitative assays (Selective Reaction Monitoring, or SRM, assays) for peptides and small molecules.
+Three liquid chromatography electrospray ionization, or LC ESI mass spectrometer systems are operated by the shared resource for proteomics analysis.
+The first is a ThermoScientific Vanquish Neo liquid chromatography instrument connected to a ThermoScientific Orbitrap Ascend w/FAIMS (field asymmetric ion mobility spectrometry) mass spectrometer.
+The second is a ThermoScientific nanoEasy1200 liquid chromatography instrument connected to an Orbitrap Eclipse w/FAIMS mass spectrometer.
+The third is a ThermoScientific nanoEasy 1000 liquid chromatography instrument connected to an Orbitrap Fusion w/ETD mass spectrometer.
+All of the systems are automated for use 24 hours per day, 7 days per week and the HPLCs are configured for flow rates of less than 500 nanoliters per minute and use columns that are less than 100 microns in internal diameter.
+The detection limit for peptides is less than 200 attomoles for all systems.
+These systems are primarily used for identifying proteins, characterizing post-translational modifications on proteins and peptides, global quantitative experiments (SILAC, iTRAQ, and TMT), and targeted quantification experiments (parallel reaction monitoring, or PRM).

 Protein identification experiments are carried out on a variety of sample types, ranging from a single band observed on an SDS-PAGE gel to highly complex protein mixtures isolated from cellular lysates.
 Sample scales can range from sub-microgram up to hundreds of micrograms.

 A number of common quantitative analyses are performed by the shared resource, including label-free quantification (area-under the curve), spectral counting, SILAC, iTRAQ and TMT.
+Highly sensitive and selective assays (targeted assays) are also performed using parallel reaction monitoring (PRM).
 Consultation with resource staff can help determine the appropriate analysis used for a sample type.

 Phosphorylation, acetylation, methylation and ubiquitylation are common modifications analyzed by the shared resource.
 Analyses range from peptide mapping experiment on a single protein to multiplexed, proteome-wide modification studies.
 The shared resource is especially experienced with qualitative and quantitative analysis of modifications on histones.